RobertBolender/go-blitlink/README.md

 This project uses the `mattn/go-sqlite3` package which must be built with `CGO_ENABLED`.
 This project also uses the `'fts5'` sqlite module for full-text search, which must be enabled with a build tag.

-The included `build.sh` script will run this for you:
+The included `./script/build` script will run this for you:

 ```
-sh build.sh
+./script/build
 CGO_ENABLED=1 go build --tags "fts5"
 ```